William2716057/SSTVimageCreate/README.md

 - Sample Rate: Adjust the sample rate by modifying 44100 to another value.
 - Bit Depth: Modify the bit depth by changing 16 to another supported value.

-### License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
+### Acknowledgments
-pysstv - The library used to generate SSTV wave files.
+- pysstv - The library used to generate SSTV wave files.
-Pillow - The Python Imaging Library used to load and manipulate images.
+- Pillow - The Python Imaging Library used to load and manipulate images.